wp-plugins/image-collections/readme.txt

 If you want to create group of images and keep them in a separate folder this plugin is for you.

-The plugin is intended for WordPress theme and plugin developers who are looking for a better way to work with sets of images.
+The plugin is intended for WordPress theme and plugin developers who are looking for a better way to work with large number of images.

 Please note that this plugin isn't suitable for non-developers.
 You need to build your own custom plugin to use Image Collections.